widgetti/ipyvuetify/docs/usage.rst

     'Banana')`, are not detected by ipywidgets.

 What widgets are available and how they look can be found in the `Vuetify documentation <https://v2.vuetifyjs.com/components/selects/>`_.
-Browse the side bar on the left hand side and select a widget, then click <> on the right hand side on an example to see the source code for it.
+Browse the sidebar on the left-hand side and select a widget, then click <> on the right-hand side on an example to see the source code for it.
 The HTML code may seem unfamiliar at first, but this documentation will guide you through it.
 For starters to translate the Vuetify widget names, which are starting with :code:`v-`, to ipyvuetify, remove the :code:`v-` prefix and CamelCase the remaining name.
-E.g :code:`v-select` becomes :code:`Select` and :code:`v-list-item` becomes :code:`ListItem`.
+For example, :code:`v-select` becomes :code:`Select` and :code:`v-list-item` becomes :code:`ListItem`.

 Equivalent Vuetify syntax of the example above: